General 2025 Conference Schedule

 German Merino, Associate Professor at Universidad Catolica del Norte, will be conducting a presentation titled, “Bio-Integrated Production System Technology and an International Network”.
 In his presentation German will emphasize R&D between two Chilean institutions, one from the agriculture side and the other from aquaculture.
 Then we will provide an overview regarding the joint R&D and the deployment of pilot-scale aquaponic systems in several institutions to strengthen the technology transfer.
 And finally will describe international networking on bio-integrated systems.

-• Joe Pat
+• Joe Pate

 Commercial/General Growing